 - Male Gaze: played with; used as a MacGuffin.

 - Minimalist Cast: The cast consists of Hector, Clara, the bandaged man (who is Hector), the girl on the road, the man who runs Hector off of the road (who is also Hector), and the technician.

 - Mood Whiplash: The final scene is very bleak.
 Then the credits roll, with Blondie's "Picture This" playing over them.

-- Once More with Clarity: Observing the girl stripping nude is quite surprising to the hero at first.
-The scene starts to make sense only later, when we switch the perspective and get the bigger picture.
+- Once More, with Clarity!: Observing the girl stripping nude is quite surprising to the audience (as well as to the hero) at first.
+The scene starts to make (some) sense only later, when we switch the perspective and get the bigger picture.

 - The Reveal: A few of them.

 - Shameful Strip: The woman in the forest is forced to strip by Hector, purely because he already saw it happen and needs to keep the time loop stable.

 - Stable Time Loop: How time travel works in the film.
 Most events in the film have no author.
 Hector must do them because he saw them done earlier.

 - Temporal Paradox: Of the "ontological paradox" variety.
 The whole film.
 Essentially, Hector 3 is the one who gets the whole thing started, but Hector 1 has to have gone back in time to make a Hector 3 in the first place.

 - Tricked Out Time: What Hector probably thinks he's doing.
 In reality, though...